danidiaz/moo-nad/README.md

 That signature is called `Moo`, and the module `Moo.Prelude` provides the `call` helper method.

-We could concievably put program logic into indefinite libraries which depend on the `Moo` signature (possibly expanded through [signature merging](https://github.com/danidiaz/really-small-backpack-example/tree/master/lesson3-signature-merging)).
+We could concievably put program logic into indefinite libraries which depended on the `Moo` signature (possibly expanded through [signature merging](https://github.com/danidiaz/really-small-backpack-example/tree/master/lesson3-signature-merging)).
 This would be a way of avoid depending on concrete monads—an alternative to